tidymodels/tidymodels.org-legacy/content/find/_index.md

 title: "Explore tidymodels"
 ---

-These pages contain searchable tables to help you explore the tidymodels packages and functions.
-For each, we provide links to the corresponding documentation to help you navigate the various reference materials.
+Below you'll find searchable tables to help you explore the tidymodels packages and functions.
+The tables also include links to the relevant reference page to help you navigate the package documentation.
 Use the following categories to guide you: